sarweshs/review-system/review-consumer/README.md

 ## Overview

 The Review Consumer module is responsible for:
-- Consuming valid review records from the `reviews` Kafka topic
+- Consuming valid review records from the `good_review_records` Kafka topic
 - Consuming bad review records from the `bad_review_records` Kafka topic
 - Processing and handling the consumed records
 - Providing metrics and health endpoints